Household Hazardous Waste

 Household Hazardous Waste (HHW) Facility

 The City of Newport News operates a permanent Household Hazardous Waste (HHW) Facility at the Recovery Operations Center, 520 Atkinson Way, Newport News (approximately one mile north of Denbigh Boulevard on Warwick Boulevard).
-HHW and electronic waste including televisions are accepted only on Fridays and Saturdays each week from 8 AM to 4 PM except on city-observed holidays.
+Effective July 16, 2019, electronic waste including televisions are accepted DAILY (Monday thru Saturday).
+HHW (household hazardous waste) are ONLY accepted on Fridays and Saturdays each week from 8 AM to 4 PM except on city-observed holidays.

 Newport News residents who wish to drop off HHW are advised to call the facility at 757-933-2311, Monday through Saturday, 8 AM to 4 PM to ensure that the items they will deliver are acceptable.
 A list of acceptable and unacceptable items is given below.

 Residents who dispose of HHW and/or electronic waste at our facility will receive a 15% credit on their Stormwater Management Fee.
 Details can be found by visiting our Household Hazardous Waste & eCycling Program page.

 Household Hazardous Waste & Electronics Collection Program